Solidarity to achieve stability: Preliminaries

-Note that, unlike pairwise alignment, weak pairwise alignment allows one agent to have a strict preference over two coalitions while any other agent in the intersection is indifferent between them.
+Note that, unlike pairwise alignment, \textit{weak pairwise alignment} allows one agent to have a strict preference over two coalitions while any other agent in the intersection is indifferent between them.

-\cite{gallo2018rationing} introduce the class of coalition formation problems that satisfy weak pairwise alignment and do not have rings, and call them \emph{\textbf{non-circular coalition formation problems}}.
-This class includes the problems that satisfy the common ranking property (the proof is straightforward) and is contained in the class of problems that satisfy the \emph{\textbf{top coalition property}} \citep[see Theorem 1 in][]{gallo2018rationing}.\footnote{Formally, let $C\subseteq N$.
-A coalition $C'\subseteq C$ is a top coalition of $C$ if for each $i\in C' $ and each $ S\subseteq C$ with $i\in S$, we have $C'\succsim _{i}S$.
-A coalition formation problem satisfies the top coalition property if each coalition $C\subseteq N$ has a top coalition \citep[]{banerjee2001core}.} Note that these properties are sufficient conditions for stability.
-The relations among all the above-mentioned properties are illustrated in Figure \ref{figure1}.
+The class of coalition formation problems that satisfy \textit{weak pairwise alignment} and do not have \textit{rings} is dubbed \emph{\textbf{non-circular coalition formation problems}} by \cite{gallo2018rationing}.
+This class includes the problems that satisfy the common ranking property (the proof is straightforward).
+It is also related to the class of problems that satisfy the \textbf{top-coalition property} \citep[see][]{banerjee2001core}.
+Formally, a coalition $C'\subseteq C$ is a top coalition of $C$ if for each $i\in C' $ and each $S\subseteq C$ with $i\in S$, we have $C'\succsim _{i}S$.
+A coalition formation problem satisfies the top-coalition property if each coalition $C\subseteq N$ has a top coalition.
+The non-circular coalition formation problems are included in the class of problems satisfying the top-coalition property \citep[see Theorem 1 in][]{gallo2018rationing}.
+Likewise, a weaker version of the top-coalition property guarantees the existence of a stable partition and, in consequence, so does the top-coalition property \citep[see Theorem 1 in][]{banerjee2001core}.
+To complete the relations between the properties, note that Examples 1 and 2 in \cite{gallo2018rationing} show that the top-coalition property does neither imply \textit{weak pairwise alignment} nor preclude the existence of \textit{rings}.
+Finally, Example 3 in \cite{gallo2018rationing} shows that \textit{weak pairwise alignment} does not guarantee the existence of a stable partition.
+All these relations among the properties are illustrated in Figure \ref{figure1}.